 Next, we use the new approach to $5$-choosability of planar graphs developed in \cite{5choosfar} to show that we can reduce the problem to the case that only one internal vertex is precolored.
 Having established this fact, the following lemma gives the affirmative answer to Problem~\ref{quest-albertson}.

 \begin{lemma} There exists a constant $M$ with the following property.
-For every plane graph $G$ with outer face $H$, any (possibly null) subpath $P$ of $H$ of length at most one, any $x\in V(G)\setminus V(P)$ and any list assignment $L$ that is $M$-valid with respect to $P$ and $\{x\}$ such that no two vertices with list of size three are adjacent, the graph $G$ is $L$-colorable. \end{lemma}
+Let $G$ be a plane graph and let $H$ be the boundary of its outer face.
+Let $P$ be a (possibly null) subpath of $H$ of length at most one.
+For every $x\in V(G)\setminus V(P)$ and every list assignment $L$ that is $M$-valid with respect to $P$ and $\{x\}$ such that no two vertices with lists of size three are adjacent, the graph $G$ is $L$-colorable. \end{lemma}

 We first prove Theorem~\ref{thm-connsg}, in Section~\ref{sec-connsg}.
 In Section~\ref{sec-size}, we prove Theorem~\ref{thm-prepathw}.
 In Section~\ref{sec-albimp}, we show that Lemma~\ref{lemma-albimp} implies our main result, Theorem~\ref{thm-main}.
 Finally, in Section~\ref{sec-albertson}, we prove Lemma~\ref{lemma-albimp}.